Methodology

 Auto-forwarding to external domains is blocked

-CIS M365 2.1.3 (Ensure all forms of mail forwarding are blocked and/or disabled): CIS 2.1.3 requires blocking automatic email forwarding to external domains
+CIS M365 6.2.1 (Ensure all forms of mail forwarding are blocked and/or disabled): CIS 6.2.1 requires all forms of mail forwarding to be blocked and/or disabled

 ISO 27001 A.8.12 (Data leakage prevention — measures to prevent unauthorized disclosure of information from systems and networks): ISO A.8.12 requires data leakage prevention including blocking unauthorized email auto-forwarding